Sreyashidey/GooglePlayStoreAnalytics/README.md

-## Project Title: Real-Time Google Play Store Data Analytics (Datasets take from Kaggle)
+## Project Title: Real-Time Google Play Store Data Analytics (Datasets taken from Kaggle)

 ## Introduction
 I have worked on on real-time analytics for Google Play Store data using Python as a part of this project.
 The tasks involved data visualization, analysis, and dashboard implementation within a restricted timeframe.